jtfeld/fem_soc_offspring_surv/README.md

 analyses.R

-Uses the datafiles: infsurv_1_anon.rds, infsurv_5_anon.rds, dyadic_data.rds
+Uses the datafiles: infsurv_1_anon.rds, infsurv_5_anon.rds, dyadic_data.rds, dyadic_data_surv.rds

-And produces results depicted in: Tables 1, 2, S1, S2, & S3; Figures 1, 2, S1, S2, & S3
+And produces results depicted in: Tables 1, 2, S1, S2, S3, S4; Figures 1, 2, S1, S2, S3, & S4

 All analyses were conducted in R and all plots were produced in R - see manuscript for packages and versions used.